Telephony replacement

 The reasons for replacing this service are:

 • manufacturer support (provided by Mitel) for the 17,000 Unify telephone handsets (desk phones) in use across the collegiate University ended in July 2023.
 The handsets are currently considered to be a low security risk because they are not connected to the internet so we can continue to use them until a new supplier system is in place.
-However, the supplier (or suppliers) of telephony services needs to be chosen before the third-party support for the platform ends in July 2026

 How is the telephony replacement being managed?

-1. Phase 1: replacement of analogue and critical lines
+1. Replacement of analogue and critical lines

-2. Phase 2: replacement of digital lines (VOIP telephony)
+2. Replacement of digital lines (VoIP telephony)

-What are analogue, critical and digital (VOIP) telephone lines?
+What are analogue, critical and digital (VoIP) telephone lines?

 • critical lines are telephone lines that serve critical services, such as lift phones, alarm lines, and backup lines for college lodges.
 They can be used for inbound and outbound phone calls and will continue to work in the event of power outages or disruption to the Chorus phone system.
 They use dedicated copper wiring and network infrastructure, and have a Service Level Agreement (SLA) which means that outages should be responded to by our suppliers within 4 hours

-• VOIP telephony is another term for digital phone lines.
-Your Chorus desk phone uses VOIP telephony so is a digital line
+• VoIP telephony is another term for digital phone lines.
+Your Chorus desk phone uses VoIP telephony so is a digital line